 When it comes to Qigong, a teacher should really know something about Chinese medicine.
 After all, Qigong a branch of Chinese medicine (and arguably the most powerful branch).
 If your teacher doesn’t know a thing about Chinese medicine, then that’s not a good sign.

 Not every teacher will know as much as I do.
-And some will know more.
-But if they are teaching a self-healing art based on the principles of Chinese Medicine, then they had better know something.
+And many teachers will know more than I do.
+But if they are teaching a self-healing art based on the principles of Chinese Medicine, then they had better know something!

 How Does He Handle Problems?

 Problems arise.
 It’s inevitable.
 A good teacher will be able to confidently and professionally handle those problems.
 A bad teacher will stumble.

 For example, let’s say that a student suddenly has a negative reaction to a powerful Qigong exercise.
 She starts getting palpitations, and she’s noticeably nervous.
 Meanwhile, there are 30 other people in the class.